turingschool/front-end-curriculum/lessons/module-2/test-driven-development-with-webpack.md

 Most tests you write will not need the Tear Down phase, but it's good to know that step is there sometimes.

 **Good tests:**
-- test one thing
+- Test one thing
-- don't test what didn't happen
-- have no control flow (`if`, `when`, `for`) statements
+- Do not have control flow (`if`, `when`, `for`) statements
-- can be used as documentation for the code they test
+- Can be used as documentation for the code they test
-- are clear and easy to read
+- Are clear and easy to read

 Look at the following example and read the comments that talk about each line of our test: